quarkly/developer-docs/docs/tutorials/make-a-staff-files.md

 ![](/scr/tutorials-airtable-part6-publication-result.png)

-To check synchronization, change the data in the database:
+To check synchronization, change the data in the database.

 ![](/scr/tutorials-airtable-part6-publication-database.png)

-Now you will see the changes in the app:
+Now you will see the changes in the app.

 ![](/scr/tutorials-airtable-part6-publication-changes.png)

-In the future, you will be able to style your card elements, however you want to do this without breaking the configured import from Airtable.
+In the future you will be able to style your card elements but you want to do this without breaking the configured import from Airtable.
 You can see an example [here](https://youtu.be/mbPukPi0RZA?t=489).

 GitHub repository: [https://github.com/quarkly-dev/Getting-data-from-Airtable-tutorial](https://github.com/quarkly-dev/Getting-data-from-Airtable-tutorial)